- Swiss testing laboratory

 Test organisms

-Aspergillus brasiliensis, Aureobasidium pullulans, Chaetomium globosum, Trichoderma virens, Penicillium funiculosum are the test organisms.
-These fungi are chosen due to their prevalence in various environments and their ability to grow on a wide range of materials including materials containing plasticizers, cellulose, lubricants, stabilizers, and colorants as food sources.
+Test organisms include Aspergillus brasiliensis, Aureobasidium pullulans, Chaetomium globosum, Trichoderma virens and Penicillium funiculosum.
+These fungal strains are chosen due to their presence in various environments and their ability to grow on a wide range of materials, including materials containing plasticizers, cellulose, lubricants, stabilizers, and colorants as food sources.

 ASTM G21 test methodology

-- The test specimens are placed on the solidified surface of nutrient salt agar and inoculated with a spore suspension.
+- The test specimens are placed on the solidified surface of nutrient-salts agar and inoculated with a spore suspension.
 This setup mimics real-world conditions where fungi encounter the materials in a nutrient-rich environment.

 - Untreated control samples are also inoculated and incubated alongside the test specimens to provide a baseline for comparison.